 Corequisites: Concurrent enrollment in RESP-211, RESP-210, and RESP-250.

 The students will receive instruction in selected topics in respiratory care.
 The course will cover advanced pulmonary function testing, cardiopulmonary rehabilitation, home care, and gerontology.
-Transfers to CSU only

 RESP-210 Principles & Applications of Mechanical Ventilation/Lab